-The exhibit showcases pieces highlighting these characters from the Robbins Library, as well as Rare Books, Special Collections, and Preservation and the personal collection of Barbara and Alan Lupack.
+The exhibit showcases pieces from the Robbins Library, as well as Rare Books, Special Collections, and Preservation and the personal collection of Barbara and Alan Lupack, that highlight Elaine and Lancelot.
 (Alan is an internationally known Arthuriana scholar and emeritus director of Robbins Library.)
 Beyond the wide array of pieces, the exhibit also offers videos that provide more context and further analysis on select themes.

 There are also supplementary events scheduled over the next three months.
 In May, Jacob Lewis, a visiting assistant professor in art history at the University of Rochester, will discuss British photographer Julia Margaret Cameron, one of the most notable portraitists of the 19th century.
 The following month, Ann Howey, associate professor of English language and literature at Brock University, will discuss her book Afterlives of the Lady of Shalott and Elaine of Astolat.
 And in July, Monroe County Library will host a hands-on program based on the graphic novel Avalon High.

 To help you explore the exhibit, we’ve created a brief primer on each thematic section.